uknight/SteamAuthenticationBundle/README.md

 # SteamAuthenticationBundle
-A Symfony4 Bundle that provides authentication via Steam for your application.
+A Symfony4 Bundle that provides authentication via Steam and FOSUser for your application.
+It is a forked KnojectorSteamAuthentication bundle with minor additions to the compatibility to FOSUserBundle

 ## Installation & Configuration

 Simply require the bundle via Composer and use the given flex recipe during the install process.

-`composer require knojector/steam-authentication-bundle`
+`composer require uknight/steam-authentication-bundle`

 ----------
 In your `.env`  file a new entry for your Steam API key was generated.
 You can obtain your Steam API key here: https://steamcommunity.com/dev/apikey